Back to Events

 Sara Miller, Director, Performance Trust Capital Partners

-11:25 AM - 12:20 PM From the C-Suite: Lessons in Growth, Sponsorship, and Opportunity This executive-level panel highlights the real-world experiences of women who have reached the C-suite.
-Panelists will discuss the pivotal moments, training, and sponsorship that shaped their careers—and what they believe institutions must do differently to create equitable access to leadership development and career-defining opportunities.
+11:25 AM - 12:20 PM From the C-Suite: Lessons in Growth, Sponsorship, and Opportunity This executive panel highlights the experiences of women who have reached the C-suite, sharing pivotal moments, mentorship, and career-shaping opportunities.
+Panelists will also discuss what institutions can do to create more equitable access to leadership development and career-defining paths.

 12:20 PM - 1:15 PM Lunch Roosevelt Foyer